 The following instructions are for fitting your shower tray without a riser kit.
-If you have an acrylic shower tray with riser kit, please see instructions below.
+If you have a stone resin shower tray with riser kit, please see instructions further down the page.

 Cut a hole in the floor using your jigsaw big enough to fit the shower trap.
 This will flow into the waste outlet pipe.

 Cut an access hatch into the floor next to the tray.
 You will need this to gain access to the space beneath the tray once it has been secured in place.
 Make sure you can comfortably get your arm into the hatch and access the waste outlet pipe and trap.

 Handy hint: Make the hatch a permanent feature (just in case you need to access the trap in future) by screwing in place strips of wood beneath its edges.
 This will fix the flooring you cut out in position once you replace it.

 Attach the waste to the tray using the instructions supplied (see video below), ensuring rubber gaskets are fitted to each side of the waste opening making it completely watertight.

 Use a diluted PVA solution (one part water to five parts PVA) and spread this onto the area upon which your tray will rest, giving it time to dry.

 Mix some mortar to a firm consistency in a bucket (using four parts building sand to one part cement).
 Apply a thin layer to the tray area (around 25mm-30mm in depth).